dansantander/ruby-slackbot/README.md

 ### Prerequisites

 You will need to:
-- Create a Slack workspace [here](https://slack.com/create#email)
+- Create a Slack workspace [here](https://slack.com/create#email).
 - Have a Slack API Token.
-You can get one by creating an app [here](http://slack.com/services/new/bot)
+You can get one by creating an app [here](http://slack.com/services/new/bot).

-To complete the installations you should have installed:
+You should have installed:
 - Ruby
 - Bundler

 ### Install

-- Download or clone this project into your local machine
+- Download or clone this project into your local machine.
-- Install all the dependencies by runing `bundle init`
+- Install all the dependencies by running `bundle init` in your terminal inside your project directory.

 ### Usage